clitcancer/digit-recognition/README.md

 ---

 ## NN in python:
-trains the NN, takes guesses (todo)
+trains the NN

+---

+## guesser in c++:
+performs guesses using the trained NN

 ---